juglab/EmbedSeg/README.md

 <img src="https://mlbyml.github.io/EmbedSeg_RC/images/teaser/train_images_painted.gif" alt="teaser" width="500"/>

-In `EmbedSeg`, we show that embedding interior pixels to instance medoids instead of the instance centroids improves instance segmentation performance.
-Further, including test-time augmentation during inference leads to improved results.
-Lastly, we show that our overall pipeline has a small enough memory footprint to be used on virtually all CUDA enabled laptop hardware.
+In `EmbedSeg`, we suggest two simple tricks: by embedding interior pixels to instance medoids instead of the instance centroids and by including test-time augmentation during inference, we obtain state-of-the-art results on several datasets.
+Additionally by accumulating gradients over multiple steps, we allow our overall pipeline to have a small enough memory footprint to allow network training on virtually all CUDA enabled laptop hardware.

 ### Citation
 If you find our work useful in your research, please consider citing: